Asabeneh/30-Days-Of-Python/016_day_regular_expressions/practice/hints.md

 # Hints

-1. Start with the smallest example that can pass.
-2. Name the input and output types before writing the transformation.
-3. Preserve raw input and explain normalization separately.
-4. Add normal, boundary, and invalid tests.
-5. Keep the target local and synthetic.
+Use the exercise numbers in order.
+Start by running the starter.
+Name the input and expected output before writing code.
+Test a normal value, a boundary value, and an invalid value.
+Keep security work local, synthetic, bounded, and authorized.